 Alongside the rods, the PDR light is arguably the most important piece of equipment.
 Without a reliable way to read the surface of the panel during the repair, the technician is working blind.
 A proper PDR light creates a grid of straight lines that reflect off the panel — any deviation from flat shows up as a curve or kink in those lines.
 This is how a skilled technician knows exactly where to apply pressure next and when to stop.

-Glue-pull PDR is a secondary technique used when a panel can’t be accessed from behind — sometimes this is the case with certain pillar sections or bonded panels.
+Glue-pull PDR is a secondary technique used when a panel can’t be accessed from behind.
 Small tabs are adhered to the exterior surface of the dent and pulled outward with a specialized tool.
 The result isn’t quite as precise as traditional rod access, but it can address damage that would otherwise be inaccessible without removing more of the vehicle’s interior.

 What PDR Can Fix — and What It Can’t

-PDR is not a universal solution for all body damage, and a technician who tells you otherwise isn’t being straight with you.
+PDR is not a universal solution for all body damage.
 Understanding the limits of the process helps you know what to expect from a legitimate assessment.
+For cases outside PDR’s range, a body shop is the correct path — see our PDR vs. Body Shop guide for the full comparison.

 PDR works well on:

-• Aluminum panels on EVs and luxury vehicles, when performed by a technician trained specifically in aluminum
+- Aluminum panels on EVs and luxury vehicles, when performed by a technician trained specifically in aluminum — see our EV dent repair page

 PDR is limited or not appropriate for:

-• Sharp crease damage along body lines, where the metal has kinked rather than simply deformed
+- Sharp crease damage along body lines, where the metal has kinked rather than simply deformed — see our crease repair page for these cases

 An honest PDR assessment will tell you clearly which category your damage falls into.
 If a portion of the damage is a PDR candidate and another portion isn’t, a good technician will outline the scope precisely rather than overpromising.